dynamiclink2019/Cookie365/README.md

 > -d <domain>: if you are using ADFS but your internal domain is different from Office365 domain you
               can specify a different Office365 domain with the format domain.com

+>  -debug: more details

+>  -offset <minutes>: Offset in minutes the expiration of cookies

 >  -quiet: be quiet...